 ECSS-E-ST-20-06_0070103

-All metallic components shall be supplied with a grounding path.
+All metallic components shall be supplied with two separated grounding paths.

 This requirement includes structural elements, spot shielding, transformer cores, metal packaging of components, unused tracks on PCBs etc. Also included are cables used for testing on the ground but unused in orbit and cables that become temporarily isolated through the operation of a relay, e.g. antenna feeds when in redundant mode.